ARMmbed/mbed-os-example-bootloader/README.md

 Follow these steps to program the target with the combined bootloader and application image.
 You then can update the application from the SD card.

-1. Connect your mbed device to the computer over USB.
+1. Connect your Mbed device to the computer over USB.
-1. Copy the combined bootloader and application binary file (named `<project-name>.bin` in the previous section) to the mbed device.
+1. Copy the combined bootloader and application binary file (named `<project-name>.bin` in the previous section) to the Mbed device.
 1. Press the reset button to start the program.

 ### Program the application from the bootloader (load from SD card)